samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 Overall, Gradle feels like Ant without the horrible XML syntax, plus a few useful parts of Maven (particularly dependency management and sensible defaults for Java projects).
-I have philosophical qualms with a build tool that is based on a Turing complete language from the ground up, regardless of how declarative things *look*.
+I have philosophical qualms with a build tool that is based on a Turing complete language from the ground up, regardless of how declarative things *look* (c.f. the lack of error message when I had more than one `resources` section).
 However, Gradle also provides an apparently civilized API for obtaining project metadata in things like IDEs, so when I get around to adding Gradle support for Scaled, I might be won over to the idea that builds with no *actual* declarative components are fine, as long as you have programmatic access to the metadata via the same code used by the actual build tool.

 Gradle and I have only just got to know each other, but I'm tentatively optimistic about our relationship.
 I'm not totally done converting the build; I may be back in a couple of days with